HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 This sizing work consisted of rendering scenarios of WCM, portlets, and DAM with a rendering setup enabled in AWS/Native-Kubernetes (Kubernetes installed directly in Amazon EC2 instances).
 A combination run was performed that rendered WCM content, DAM assets, and DX pages and portlets.
 The load distribution was WCM content (40%), DAM assets (30%), and DX pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.

-To achieve the maximum throughput users mark, an initial set of runs was done with a lower number of users on a single node setup with scaling of pods.
+To achieve the maximum throughput for users, an initial set of runs was done with a lower number of users on a single-node setup.
+Pods were then scaled accordingly.

 The following table contains the rendering scenario details for a single-node upper limit configuration.